2 SEMESTERS* + INTERNSHIP

 spot opportunities to transform customer data into actionable predictive analysis.

 use customer data him- or herself to improve the customer relationships through predictive modeling.

-4-6 months internship or consulting project anywhere in the world
+4-6 month internship or work experience, thesis, or consulting project anywhere in the world

 French language lessons for all levels are included in the program for international students.
 French is the mandatory choice for all non-French speaking students.